Sramana: What did you position Actifio to be when it emerged as a company?

 Sramana: It depends.
 In our incubator we encourage people to get segmented.
 We are operating in mature technology markets.
 It is not like the virgin days when people do not have anything.
 You need to understand problems and segmentation at a granular level in order to sell.

 Ash Ashutosh: Absolutely.
-This is a 44 billion dollar market.
+This is a $44 billion market.
 It is bigger than anything I have ever dealt with.
 You could buy 7 aircraft carriers with this budget.
 This is big.
 Our problem is to rapidly get to every one of my customers who is going to buy now.

 Sramana: I understand where you are coming from but I do believe that you are operating from a slightly different point of view than most entrepreneurs.
 You are walking into a situation where Greylock is incubating a company with a lot of capital.
 Most early stage entrepreneurs do not have that luxury.
 They have to focus on getting sales rapidly and getting real validation.
 They need a granular TAM analysis for the opportunity that is realistic.